rkechols/post-OCR-corrector/README.md

     Create a CSV file with byte-indices (for use with `seek`) for the start of each line of the plain-text corpus and for the corresponding line of the messy corpus.
 Also decides and records which dataset split (train, validation, test) the line belongs to.

+### 2. Train Baseline Model

+1. Train a Baseline: `src/baselines/dictionary_corrector.py`
+    Train a basic dictionary-based corrector that corrects unknown words by replacing them with the nearest known word ("nearest" measured by Damerau-Levenshtein distance).

+**TODO**